 “LAN” means PEBA’s limited-distance distributed processing network (local area network) that comprises PEBA Equipment and supporting communication facilities interconnected by a transmission medium in order to facilitate the inter-exchange of data through the Internet, as further described in the Solicitation.

-“Licensed Programs” means the Base Programs, and the Enhancements, Defect Corrections, modifications, and changes to the Base Programs as well as all Derivative Works prepared therefrom pursuant to this Contract or delivered to PEBA hereunder, all Documentation related thereto, and any other Deliverable provided by Contractor hereunder that is not considered any of the foregoing or Work Product.
+“Licensed Programs” means the Base Programs, and the Enhancements, Defect Corrections, modifications, and changes to the Base Programs as well as all Derivative Works prepared by Contractor therefrom pursuant to this Contract and delivered to PEBA hereunder, all Documentation related thereto, and any other Deliverable provided by Contractor hereunder that is not considered any of the foregoing or Work Product.
 Licensed Programs will not include Work Product, Third Party Software or Third-Party Equipment.

 “Go Live” means the date that the applicable software of a Phase or the entire System is first used by PEBA in an operational, non-test environment, utilizing actual production data.